TimJaspers0801/SurgeNet/README.md

 ## Models
 The models used in this study are based on the [MetaFormer](https://arxiv.org/abs/2210.13452) architecture.
-The models are trained using a self-supervised learning approach on the SurgeNetXL dataset and its variations, introduced this [paper](https://).
+The models are trained using a self-supervised learning approach on the SurgeNetXL dataset and its variations, introduced this in the following [paper](https://).
 All model weights can be downloaded from the table below.

 | Model           | Backbone   | Epochs | Teacher Backbone                                                                                                                                | Full DINO checkpoint                                                                                                              |
 |-----------------|------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|